-The nanoscale and biomolecular simulation group at the Institute for Nanotechnology helps interpret and design experiments in the areas of nanoscale structure formation and function.
+The Multiscale Materials Modeling and Virtual Design group at the Institute for Nanotechnology helps to interpret and design experiments in the areas of nanoscale structure formation and function.
 We develop and apply methods for multi-scale simulations of nanoscale materials and devices, with particular emphasis on nanoscale electronics (single molecule electronics, organic electronics) and carbon based systems with emphasis on graphene and carbon nanotubes.
 A key goal of our method is the development of predictive scale-bridging methods for materials design and discover.
 As multi-scale methods cover a several different space and/or time scales it is important to interlink different formalisms to construct an accurate model, technically implemented in workflows.
 In the MMM@HPC project (www.multiscale-modelling.eu) we have developed a transferable and extendable platform for multiscale materials simulations based in UNICORE workflow engine.

 Proton‐conducting molecules in the pores of metal–organic frameworks change their conductivity upon photoswitching the host framework.
 In work by Lars Heinke and co‐workers presented in article number 1706551, irradiation with light (green) causes trans–cis isomerization of the azobenzene components of the framework, switching the molecular interaction and the conductivity of the triazole guest molecules (center).
 The sample is mounted on interdigitated gold electrodes, which are used for measuring the conductivity.Adv.
 Mat., DOI: 10.1002/adma.201706551